mvanholsteijn/aws-visualizer/README.md

 Visualizing the potential network dependencies within a VPC based on the security groups.

 It can generate the following:
+- An HTML table with all security group dependencies between network components.
+- A graph of all security group dependencies between network components.
+- A graph of all security group dependencies between network components grouped by security groups.
+- A graph of all security group dependencies between network components grouped by subnet.

 html table